Freedom of thought and expression

 January 20, 2025

-Hardline representatives of the parliament, government spokesperson for healthcare, Mahmoud Ahmadinejad, members of the Supreme Council of Virtual Space, Mohammad Javad Azari Jahromi, and many others.
-They may have prominent differences in terms of political ideology and approach to internet management in Iran, but they have one thing in common: “beating the drum of the […]...
+Radical members of parliament, the spokesperson for the Pezeshkian administration, Mahmoud Ahmadinejad, members of the Supreme Council of Cyberspace, Mohammad Javad Azari Jahromi, and many other names—while differing significantly in their political approaches and perspectives on managing the internet in Iran, they all share one thing in common: beating the drum of the VPN mafia. […]...

 Read More